 And now, if he stopped calling me after I went back this time, an incident which had happened to a couple of my girlfriends, I would again be the one who didn’t benefit from this entire act of taking two flights on the same day, and having my expectations stacked like an unstable stack of pastries, waiting ultimately for it to crumble and create an irreparable mess.
 This would be a futile chain of events.
 Like a life lesson learnt.

 But of course, I wasn’t telling him this.
 Did never want to bring up the topic of estrangement.
 Estrangement was the elephant in the room.
 He had known me for three years alright, after having accidentally stumbled upon on social media.
 But he left me intermittently in between.
 Without a word, he would stop calls and messages.
 Like one of us had died.
 Like one of us never existed.
 That would leave me high and dry.
 And dealing with terrible bouts of heartache.
 And months down the line, he would make acquaintance as if the sun rose the next day.
 Without an inhibition, without doubts towards what I might feel like.
-I felt envied his lack of fear of retribution but I reconciled nevertheless.
+I envied his lack of fear of retribution but I reconciled nevertheless.

 But I never did ask him what happened in the gaps he abandoned me.
 Did he get too busy with work?
 Did he get a real girlfriend?
 Did he have a reality check in his life because he was getting too close to me and was keeping too much at stake through half a dozen calls a day, besides score of text messages.
 I never asked him anything.
 Questions were risky.
 I was afraid of what he might say and my weak chested-ness to absorb that unpredictable truth.
 So we never brought up the elephant in the room.
-He never asked him if I had been seeing someone.
+He never asked me if I had been seeing someone.
 If there was another man, if at all, besides him.
 But I had participated wholesomely in the kiss at the threshold earlier, I had taken long pains for this trip.
 This was no plaything for me, he must know.
 Whether he had similar feelings for me, were open to debate and a solitary mind’s tribulations.

 To cut past this, I suggested eating lunch.
 Food was a good cause.
-Food was a good enough distractions.
+Food was a good enough distraction.
 He asked me what I wanted and ordered something online.
 While waiting for the food, we smoked a few and had a drink.
 His eyes got a little red and lips swelled up.
 Or probably, I was hallucinating.

 There were knocks on the door.
 The food and the washing machine came at the same time.